 Printable scripture cards are great for scripture memory.
 You can print them out and keep them in your purse or planner, or even post them around your home.
 I’ve put some up on the mirror in my bathroom and kitchen cupboards.

-Put the Verse into a Song
+2. Put the Bible Verse into a Song

 I would also suggest that one of the best ways to memorize scripture is to put it into a song.
 We are a homeschool family.
 We recently found a curriculum that takes the different math facts, historical events, scientific principles, and other subjects and puts them into different songs.
 It’s amazing how much information my kids have memorized by listening to these songs over and over each day.